As a public policy and international affairs outlet, Canada-Asia Agenda is grounded in evidence-based analysis and recommendation formulation.

 - a global platform to contribute in a meaningful way to Canadian dialogue and opinion on Asia.

 If you are interested in contributing to Canada-Asia Agenda, please review the submissions guidelines and requirements below.
-We also encourage you to browse recent issues of Canada Asia Agenda to become familiar with the types of topics covered and our preferred writing style.
+We also encourage you to browse recent Canada-Asia Agenda publications to become familiar with the types of topics covered and our preferred writing style.
+Depending on the topic proposed, our editorial committee may be able to provide specific examples of past issues and work with you in identifying a precise topic and structure that also aligns with the priorities of APF Canada.

 We will only consider for review submissions that meet the following criteria: